 BASF (brand value steady at USD8.4 billion) is the global Chemicals industry leader for the ninth consecutive year, with the most valuable brand in the industry again.

-Every year, leading brand valuation consultancy Brand Finance puts 5,000 of the biggest brands to the test, and publishes around 100 reports, ranking brands across all sectors and countries.
-The world’s top 25 most valuable and strongest brands in the chemicals industry are included in the annual Brand Finance Chemicals 25 2022 ranking.
+Every year, leading brand valuation consultancy Brand Finance puts 5,000 of the biggest brands to the test, and publishes over 100 reports, ranking brands across all sectors and countries.
+The world’s top 25 most valuable and strongest Chemicals brands are included in the annual Brand Finance Chemicals 25 2023 ranking.

 In addition to calculating brand value, Brand Finance also determines the relative strength of brands through a balanced scorecard of metrics evaluating marketing investment, stakeholder equity, and business performance.
-Compliant with ISO 20671, Brand Finance’s assessment of stakeholder equity incorporates original market research data from over 100,000 respondents in more than 35 countries and across nearly 30 sectors.
+Compliant with ISO 20671, Brand Finance’s assessment of stakeholder equity incorporates original market research data from over 100,000 respondents in 38 countries and across 31 sectors.

 US-based brand DuPont (brand value down 2% to USD1.8 billion) remains the world’s strongest Chemicals brand, with a Brand Strength Index (BSI) score of 83.7 out of 100 and corresponding AAA- brand rating.
 DuPont has benefited from continued demand across its industrial-end markets.
 Its contributions towards healthcare and aerospace have helped maintain brand strength.
 However, across DuPont’s areas related to electronics and semiconductors, the brand has been adversely affected by lower volumes.